Student Ethics Essay Award

 - Mail the completed and signed application form(s), attached to the print version of the essay(s), and postmarked by Friday, April 18, 2014, to:

 American Speech-Language-Hearing Association

 Rockville, MD 20850

-- E-mail the essay(s) a Microsoft Word document attachment(s) to ASHA's Ethics Program Manager at email@example.com by 11:59 p.m. on April 19, 2013.
-Your message should include the name of the NSSLHA chapter submitting the essay(s) and the total number of essays being submitted.
+- E-mail the essay(s) as a Microsoft Word document attachment(s) to ASHA's ethics program manager at email@example.com by Friday, April 18, 2014.
+Your message should include the name of your CSD program and the total number of essays being submitted.

 For questions on the SEEA or the submission process: